 Risk is dependent on consumption: for some conditions, levels need to be considerable to pose a real risk; but for others, even a mild alcohol habit can significantly raise susceptibility.

-A report by the Agency for Healthcare Research and Quality found that $888 million was spent on hospital costs in the US on high blood pressure alone in 2010; a 61% increase on 2005 ($549 million).
+report by the Agency for Healthcare Research and Quality found that $888 million was spent on hospital costs in the US on high blood pressure alone in 2010; a 61% increase on 2005 ($549 million).
 Hypertension can lead to heart disease, kidney disease and stroke.
+Erectile dysfunction

-According to the Mayo Clinic, moderate alcohol use is thought to increase sensitivity to insulin and actually lower the risk of diabetes, but this is not true of heavy use, which increases the risk of this condition developing.
+Mayo Clinic, moderate alcohol use is thought to increase sensitivity to insulin and actually lower the risk of diabetes, but this is not true of heavy use, which increases the risk of this condition developing.
 The definition of ‘moderate alcohol’ in this respect is up to two drinks daily for persons aged 65 and under; and one daily for those over 65.
+Liver disease

-There are around 100,000 annual hospital admissions for cirrhosis in the U.S. Cirrhosis becomes more likely after 10 years or more of heavy drinking.
+around 100,000 annual hospital admissions for cirrhosis in the U.S. Cirrhosis becomes more likely after 10 years or more of heavy drinking.
 Men who drink over 35 units per week and women who drink over 28 are at particularly high risk.
+Cancer

 Regular beer drinkers have a 20% increased lifetime risk of developing cancer.
 Even drinking a limited number of units every day can increase the risk of bowel cancer by 23%.